-WRITING FOR HIGH SCHOOL
+WRITING FOR HIGH SCHOOL - CP

 Writing for High School is a course designed to provide extra support to freshmen who could benefit from additional instruction in writing.
 The core of the course consists of multiple types of essay writing experiences that are essential, not only to a student's ability to demonstrate knowledge and understanding in all academic disciplines, but also to effect personal change.
 The course will focus on content, form, mechanics, and sentence structure.
 A second and equally important aspect of the course is the continuing development of the student's ability to use the writing process, especially through writer reflection and peer response, as a means to strengthen his/her performance as a writer.
 The focus on writer reflection and peer response will help students to develop the skills they need to reach their writing goals.
 Preparation for the MCAS test is another important aspect of the course.
 Students will write answers to narrative and text-based essays similar to those on the MCAS exam and receive critical feedback to improve their test-taking skills.
+Note: Students are selected for this course.
+Students cannot sign up for this elective on their own.
+Please contact a guidance counselor or the Department Coordinator with any questions.